kopildas/omano-restaurant/README.md

 # omano-restaurant
-this is a restaurant booking and food ordering website using react and tailwind css For accessing admin panel please login via given below username and password,
+this is a restaurant booking and food ordering website using react and tailwind css.
+For accessing admin panel please login via given below username and password,

 username: testadminn@gmail.com